Señor Misael Rodriguez

 - Second offence—Warning, If stops I will Call the parent and enter it in log entries

-- Third offense—Out, Referral to administrator; Teacher punishment (after school detention)- call parent
+- Third offense—Out, Referral to administrator; Teacher after school detention and a call home.

 Level II and III go straight to referral and student removal from the classroom by the appropriate administrator.